ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 We're ready to deploy our first Subnet.

-## Creating and deploying a Simple Subnet
+## Creating and Deploying a Simple Subnet

 ### What Is a Subnet?